Cangjians/libcangjie/README.md

 ## Legalities

-libcangjie2 is offered under the terms of the
+libcangjie is offered under the terms of the
 [GNU Lesser General Public License, either version 3 or any later version](http://www.gnu.org/licenses/lgpl.html).

 We won't ask you to sign a copyright assignment or any other kind of silly and